Hero image

 How does ETF trading work?

-ETFs work in a similar way to stock trading, meaning that the underlying assets’ owner creates a fund to track the underlying assets’ performance and sells shares to investors participating in the fund.
-Thus, shareholders own a percentage of the exchange-traded funds (ETFs) and not the underlying asset in the fund.
-However, unlike a company stock, the number of outstanding shares of an exchange-traded fund (ETF) can change daily due to the everchanging creation of new shares and the redemption of existing shares.
+ETFs work in a similar way to stock trading.
+ETF issuers, such as financial institutions or fund managers, create funds to track the underlying assets’ performance and sell shares to investors participating in the fund.
+Thus, shareholders own a percentage of the ETF and not the underlying asset included in the fund.

 How to trade ETFs?